Progressive-Pest-Control/WebsitePPCProject/businessanalysis.md

 A) View job history - detailed report of every job Progressive Pest Control has completed for client

 B) Pay my bill - - detailed report of invoice and ability to pay bill

-### C) Schedule services - ability to book appointments via online website
+C) Schedule services - ability to book appointments via online website

-### D) Yearly program - ability to sign up for the yearly treatment program / view information on program
+D) Yearly program - ability to sign up for the yearly treatment program / view information on program

-### E) At home treatment - documentation on at home treatment for insects / only available to our clients
+E) At home treatment - documentation on at home treatment for insects / only available to our clients

-### F) Pesticide information - detailed documentation on our used pesticides
+F) Pesticide information - detailed documentation on our used pesticides

-### G) Insect information - detailed documentation on insect diagnostics / what PPC treats for
+G) Insect information - detailed documentation on insect diagnostics / what PPC treats for
 ## Employee:
+A) Job description / notes

+B) Send out invoices

+C) Take payment on site

+D) Client information

+E) Employee pay / direct deposit / taxes

+F) Clock in Clock out
 ## Prospective Client:
+A) Offered services

+B) Job estimates

+C) Contact us

+D) About business

+E) PPC team

+F) Pesticides

 # 6. Other preliminary life-cycle concepts